epistrephein/rarbg/README.md

 #### Methods

-Use `list` to list torrents.
+Use [`list`](https://www.rubydoc.info/github/epistrephein/rarbg/RARBG%2FAPI:list) to list torrents.
 Additional parameters are passed as keyword arguments and can be mixed together.

-All successful method calls return an array of hashes.
+All successful method calls return an array of hashes (or an empty array for no results).

 ```ruby
 # List last 100 torrents.